stevebuik/stateful-generative-tests/README.md

 * A server endpoint could accept an EDN sequence of commands and run them as a live test i.e. generative Selenium
 * Single Page Apps are stateful and can be tested the same way (see the Teleport video for more)
+* Convert Set tests to portable Clojure and run using Klipse